Radiation Treatment for Cancer

 Radiation therapy may be given before surgery to shrink a tumor, such as with bladder cancer.
 Or it may be given during surgery or while you are getting chemotherapy.
 Or it may be given after other treatment, such as after surgery for breast cancer.

 Radiation therapy may be given when a person with cancer is not well enough for other treatment, such as surgery.
-Radiation therapy is also used in palliative care for advanced or metastatic cancer.
+It's also used in palliative care for advanced or metastatic cancer.
 For example, it can relieve pain by shrinking tumors in the bones.

 Recovery depends on the tumor site, the stage and grade of the cancer, and the amount of healthy tissue that is affected during treatment.
 Damage to normal cells during radiation therapy may cause side effects.